 Why, we only live to serve

 And the dinner here is never second best!

 Be our guest

 There is a rather interesting interlude in the song, and for me it’s always created a bit of a problem.
 The music turns rather somber and Lumiere expresses how lonely and bored they’ve been without anyone to serve:

-Now, while the moment features a funny gag or two with Cogsworth, it’s interesting that Lumiere notes this state of affairs has existed for ten years.
+It’s interesting that Lumiere notes this state of affairs has existed for ten years.
 Remember in the prologue, it was stated that the rose would bloom until the Prince turned 21.
 In that case, wouldn’t that have made the Prince 11 when he was enchanted?
-Cause in those stained-glass pictures, he certainly doesn’t look 11 years old, and that’s why it’s a problem, it’s something of a plot hole that you can’t really resolve.
+Cause in those stained-glass pictures, he doesn’t look 11 years old, and that’s why it’s a problem, it’s something of a plot hole that you can’t really resolve.